benjaminion/upgrading-ethereum-book/src/book.md

 I don't know why only the Eth1 block hash has been awarded the `Hash32` type: other hashes in the spec [remain](https://github.com/ethereum/consensus-specs/pull/2689) `Bytes32`.
 In early versions of the spec `Hash32` was used for all cryptographic has quantities, but this was [changed](https://github.com/ethereum/consensus-specs/pull/458) to `Bytes32`.

 Anyway, it's worth taking a moment in appreciation of the humble [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 The hash function is arguably the single most important algorithmic innovation underpinning blockchain technology, and in fact most of our online lives.
-Easily overlooked, but utterly critical in enabling our modern world.
+Easily taken for granted, but utterly critical in enabling our modern world.

 #### Version

 It is expected that the protocol will get updated/upgraded from time to time, a process commonly known as a "hard-fork".
-For example, the upgrade from Phase0 to Altair that took place on the 27th of October 2021.
+For example, the upgrade from Phase0 to Altair took place on the 27th of October 2021.
 Unlike Eth1, Eth2 has an in-protocol concept of a version number.
 This is used, for example, to prevent votes from validators on one fork (that maybe haven't upgraded yet) being counted on a different fork.

 The recommended use of `Version` is described in the [Ethereum 2.0 networking specification](https://github.com/ethereum/eth2.0-specs/blob/v1.0.0/specs/phase0/p2p-interface.md#how-should-fork-version-be-used-in-practice).